google-deepmind/mujoco_menagerie/seeed_rebot_devarm/README.md

 share a motor housing and genuinely interpenetrate in the source meshes.
-The other two — `gripper_left`/`gripper_right` and `link2`/`link5` — clear each other by 0.15 mm and 0.77 mm respectively at the `home` keyframe (measured with exact mesh-mesh queries on the source STLs), gaps below what any convex decomposition can represent, since the parts necessarily bulge ~1–2 mm past the original concave surface.
+The other two — `gripper_left`/`gripper_right` and `link2`/`link5` — clear each other by 0.15 mm and 0.77 mm respectively at the `home` keyframe (measured with exact mesh-mesh queries on the source STLs).
+For the fingers that near-contact is at the interleaved slider rail at the base of each finger, not at the jaws, which cross scissor-fashion and never meet.
+Gaps that small are below what any convex decomposition can represent, since the parts necessarily bulge ~1–2 mm past the original concave surface.
 Both keyframes are contact-free.

 ### Validation